bumbummen99/movie-tracker/README.md

     composer install --ignore-platform-reqs
 ```

-If this is your first time using this installtion you will have to create an .env file, simply copy the example:
+If this is your first time using this installation you will have to create an .env file, simply copy the example:
 ```
 cp .env.example .env
 ```